Deputy acquitted of all charges for failing to act during deadly Parkland school shooting

 Former Broward County Deputy Scot Peterson wept as the verdicts were read.
 The jury had deliberated for 19 hours over four days.

 After court adjourned, Peterson, his family and friends rushed into a group hug as they whooped, hollered and cried.
-One of his supporters chased after lead prosecutor Chris Killoran and said something.
+Kevin Bolling, Peterson’s private investigator, chased after lead prosecutor Chris Killoran and said something.
 Killoran turned and snapped at him, “Way to be a good winner” and slapped him on the shoulder.
 Members of the prosecution team then nudged Killoran out of the courtroom.

+“I got my life back.
+We’ve got our life back,” Peterson said as he exited the courtroom, his arm around his wife, Lydia Rodriguez, and his lawyer, Mark Eiglarsh.
+“It’s been an emotional rollercoaster for so long.
+Calling Mark at 1 in the morning.”

 He could have received nearly 100 years in prison, although a sentence even approaching that length would have been highly unlikely given the circumstances and his clean record.
 He also could have lost his $104,000 annual pension.